-On February 1, 2022, the Company issued and vested 1,772 shares of Company common stock to each of Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, with a fair market value of \$4.00 per share as compensation for the past services to the Company pursuant to the terms of their Executive Employment Agreements with the Company.
+On January 4, 2023, the Company issued 1,001 restricted shares of Company common stock to each of Sam Lai, our Chief Executive Officer, Interim Chief Financial Officer and Chairman of the Board, and Maggie Yu, our Senior Vice President and Board member, with a fair market value of \$2.9985 per share as compensation for the past services to the Company pursuant to the terms of their Executive Employment Agreements with the Company.

-On February 1, 2022, the Company issued and vested 1,750, 1,750, and 709 shares of Company common stock to Michael Lenner, Douglas Branch, and Alan Gao, respectively, with a fair market value of \$4.00 per share as compensation for the past services as directors to the Company pursuant to the terms of their Director Agreements with the Company.
+On January 4, 2023, the Company issued 1,001 restricted shares of Company common stock to each of Douglas Branch, Minghui (Alan) Gao and Michael Lenner, with a fair market value of \$\$2.9985 per share as compensation for the past services as directors to the Company pursuant to the terms of their Director Agreements with the Company.